Scratch vocal

-A scratch vocal or guide vocal is an audio recording made without the intention of keeping it.
+A scratch vocal or guide vocal is an audio recording made without the intention of being kept.
 The recording is intended for reference only.
 These vocals can be used for music or animation.
-In music a singer may use a scratch recording to rerecord the song later.
+In music, a singer may use a scratch recording to rerecord the song later.
 In animation, scratch vocals are often used to check the story and can be kept instead of auditioning for another vocalist.

 In music

 A scratch vocal is a vocal performance that a singer records to provide a reference track that music producers and audio engineers can use as they craft other pieces of the recorded song.

 Most of the time, the singer of a scratch vocal ultimately re-records the vocal performance after production is complete.
 However, there are a number of exceptions to this rule, such as "The Piña Colada Song" by Rupert Holmes, where the re-recording lacked the desired energy and spontaneity, or "Superstar" by the Carpenters, where the scratch was so well performed that a re-record was deemed unnecessary.

 A guide vocal is a vocal performance that a singer records to provide a reference track for another singer or singers who will be performing or recording the song.